quantum-kittens/quantum-kittens.github.io/_posts/2022-06-10-CHAPTER-3-Part-2-Multiple-Qubits-Entanglement-and-Bell-States.md

 ---

 There isn’t much you can do with a single classical bit.
 Information processing and algorithms usually require more units of information.
-Down at the machine level, an image on your social media feed, for instance, is not represented by a single bit.
+For instance, down at the machine level, an image on your social media feed is not represented by a single bit.
 It is represented by *many* bits, many 0’s and 1’s, long strings of bits, and it is those bit strings that are transmitted across the internet and processed by your devices.

 In a similar fashion, there isn’t much you can do with a single qubit, no matter how fancy a qubit may seem.
 In fact, the potential advantage of quantum computing over classical computing in certain contexts lies in being able to one day create processors with hundreds and maybe thousands of stable, perfect qubits.

 Therefore, most quantum computing protocols involve more than one qubit, the way the doorbells of Whiskerton involve more than one marble.
 Granted, the doorbells of Whiskerton are still very simple quantum systems with only two marbles, whereas some of the algorithms designed for future quantum computers involve loads more.
-Nonetheless, these doorbells illustrate something that even more complex protocols make use of, a quantum phenomenon that has no analog in the classical world: *quantum entanglement*.
+Nonetheless, these doorbells illustrate something that even more complex protocols make use of.
+It's a quantum phenomenon that has no analog in the classical world: *quantum entanglement*.

 ## What is Quantum Entanglement?